How nailing those DIY jobs could add value to your home

 Making improvements can sometimes help minimise the impact of higher mortgage costs.
 If the value of your home versus the amount you’re borrowing reduces, you could secure a better mortgage rate thanks to a lower ‘loan to value’.

-With inflation on track to reach its long-term average of 2% in the next few months[1] and the Bank of England base rate likely to fall in response, mortgage rates should also come down.
+With the current inflation rate now at 2.2%[1] and the Bank of England base rate likely to fall in response, mortgage rates should also come down.
 So investing some time and a little money in boosting your home’s value right now could help ensure you’re in the best possible position to reduce your borrowing costs later this year.

 Simple changes could mean sales